rubymonsters/ruby-for-beginners/48_libraries.md

 which should return an *encrypted version* of the password that is stored in the instance variable `@password`.

-Encryption is one of the things in programming that require very deep knowledge, and it is one of the things we definitely wouldn't want to implement ourselves.
+Encryption is one of the things in programming that require very deep expert knowledge, and it is one of the things we definitely wouldn't want to implement ourselves.

-So far, all the Ruby features and methods that we have used are available right when the Ruby runtime `ruby` executes your code.
-However, Ruby also comes with a ton of functionality that is not loaded (available) right away.
-Instead it is stored in so called libraries (which are just Ruby files, too), and we can to load them manually, in order to use them.
+So far, all the Ruby features and methods that we have used are available right away when the Ruby runtime `ruby` executes your code.
+However, Ruby also comes with a ton of functionality that is not available (loaded) right away.
+Instead it is stored in so called libraries (which are just Ruby files, too), and we can to load them manually, in order to make them available.

 To do this, we use the method `require`, and pass it the name of the library: